 - Cultures.
 When temples are dedicated, the Church holds cultural celebrations to honor the culture of the country.
 The Church also holds other cultural events.

 - Single members.
-The Church supports single members of the Church and has a Single Adult section of LDS.org.
+The Church supports single members of the Church and has a Single Adult section of the Church website.

 - Childless.
-The Church has long provided adoption services.
-(See also the Gospel Topic on adoption.)
+See the Gospel Topic on adoption.

 - Those who question their faith.
 The Church provides an extensive Gospel Topics study section as well as several straightforward, in-depth essays on a number of topics about Church history and policies.
-Also read “Seek Learning by Study and Also by Faith.”
+Also read “Answering Gospel Questions.”

 - Those with differing sexual attractions.
 The Church has published a website at MormonandGay.lds.org to help members understand and live with same-sex attraction in the context of the gospel.
 Learn more about these resources.